Frequently Asked Questions

 Will there be a recital?

-The Conservatory also offers several performance opportunities for our intermediate and advanced dancers as well as our pre-professional company dancers throughout the performance season.
+The Conservatory also offers several performance opportunities for our pre-professional company dancers throughout the performance season.

 Parents are also invited into the studio to observe their child’s class twice each year during Parent Observation Week, which is typically scheduled near the end of the Fall and Spring semesters.
 We encourage every parent to take these opportunities to see their child at work in the studio during Parent Observation Week.